FNA-XNA/docs/docs/appendix/Appendix-B:-FNA-on-Consoles.md

 To load files, use `TitleContainer.OpenStream` instead.
 Save data should be handled with `Microsoft.Xna.Framework.Storage`, but if you already have established savedata out in the wild, isolate your filesystem calls as much as possible.
 Lord knows how many times I've done [this](../4:-FNA-and-Windows-API.md#environmentspecialfolder) to make Linux savedata not go directly in `$HOME`...

 ## Xbox GDK
-GDK support is now available to ID@Xbox licensees.
-All of the source code is fully public except for the NativeAOT toolchain; developers can request NativeAOT-GDKX access via Discord once they have signed the GDK agreements with Microsoft.
+Our GDK support is now 100% public source code!
+Once you have signed the GDK Agreement with Microsoft and have installed the Xbox GDK you can start with the [NativeAOT repository](https://github.com/FNA-XNA/NativeAOT-Xbox).
+Additionally, developers can request access to our `#xbox` Discord once they're an ID@Xbox licensee.

 ## Nintendo Switch